Close

 Rider

-Riders are optional add-ons that enhance your basic policy coverage for an additional premium, offering benefits such as critical illness cover, accidental death benefit, or waiver of premium.
-Evaluate if the specific riders available address your potential risks and if the added cost provides worthwhile additional protection.
+Riders are optional add-ons that enhance your basic policy coverage for an additional premium, offering benefits such as critical illness cover, accidental death benefit, or premium waiver.
+Evaluate whether the specific riders available address your potential risks and whether the added cost provides worthwhile additional protection.

 Long-term goals

 Consider how the insurance policy fits into your long-term financial plan and life objectives.
-It does not matter if your goal is to ensure your family’s financial stability, leave a legacy, fund your children’s future, or protect your assets; the policy should support these aspirations.
+Whether your goal is to ensure your family’s financial stability, leave a legacy, fund your children’s future, or protect your assets, the policy should support these aspirations.

 Claim Settlement Ratio